Skip to main content

 Grant, Alabama is home to 3 schools, including 3 public schools.
 The city's schools span 1 elementary school, 1 middle school, and 1 high school.

-With an average rating of 6.0 out of 10, schools in Grant show moderate performance on the MySchoolScout composite scale, which measures academic achievement, student growth, equity, and school environment.
+With an average rating of 6.6 out of 10, schools in Grant show moderate performance on the MySchoolScout composite scale, which blends student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 Grant is served by 1 school district: Marshall County.
 These districts collectively serve 6,040 students.